zuppler/terraform-hcloud-kubernetes/README.md

 #### Client Configuration with kubelogin

-Once OIDC is configured on your cluster, you'll need to configure your local kubectl to authenticate using OIDC tokens.
+Once OIDC is configured in your cluster, you'll need to configure your local kubectl to authenticate using OIDC tokens.
 This requires the [kubelogin](https://github.com/int128/kubelogin) plugin.

 ##### Install kubelogin